mpsonntag/snippets/courses/RDM2020/NIX/excercise/README.md

 Calcium imaging traces can be found in files with the extension "*.log".

-The nine columns contained in these log files are in this order:
+The nine columns contained in these log files are to be interpreted in this order:
 "current_frame", "time_elapsed", "obj_substracted", "substracted_value", "obj_value", "obj_size", "background_value", "x_old", "y_old"

 e.g.
 [1],  [2],    [3],     [4],     [5],  [6], [7],     [8], [9]
 6046, 605491, 10768.6, 12809.4, 23578, 80, 160.118, 264, 65